-1 INTRODUCTION
+1 Introduction

-A huge amount of geographic information collected in the last centuries is available in the form of maps printed or drawn on paper.
-To store, search, distribute, and view these maps in the electronic form they are to be converted in one of the digital format developed for this purpose.
-The simplest way of such a conversion is scanning the paper map to obtain an image (a picture) stored in any of the raster graphical formats such as TIFF, GIF, etc. After that, a raster-to-vector conversion may be applied to include obtained vector maps into Geographic Information Systems (GIS).
+Huge amount of geographic information collected in the last centuries is available in the form of maps printed or drawn on paper.
+To store, search, distribute, and view these maps in the electronic form they are to be converted in one of digital formats developed for this purpose.
+The simplest way of such conversion is scanning the paper map to obtain an image (a picture) stored in any of the raster graphic formats such as TIFF, GIF, etc. After that, a raster-to-vector conversion should be applied to include obtained vector maps into a Geographic Information System (GIS).

-Though raster representation has great advantages in comparison with the hard copy form, it still does not allow much a semantic processing of the information shown in the map, such as:
+Though raster representation has important advantages in comparison with the hard copy form, it still does not allow semantic processing of the information shown in the map, for example:

 - Search for objects: Where is Pittsburgh?
 What large river is in Brazil? - Answering questions on the spatial relations: Is Tibet in China?
 Is Nepal in Tibet?
-Is a part of Tibet in China? - Generation of specialized maps: Generate me a map of railroads and highways in France. - Scaling and zooming: Generate me a 1:125 000 map of Colombia.
+Is a part of Tibet in China? - Generation of specialized maps: Generate a map of railroads and highways of France. - Scaling and zooming: Generate a 1:125 000 map of Colombia.
 Show me more details at the point under cursor. - Compression: Objects like points, arcs, or areas can be stored much more efficiently than pixels.

 Note that these are semantic tasks rather than image manipulation.
 E.g., when zooming in or out, objects and, most importantly, their names should appear or disappear rather than become smaller or larger.
-Indeed, when zooming out the area of London, the name Greenwich should not become small to unreadable but should disappear (and appear in a reasonable font size when zooming in).
+Indeed, when zooming out the area of London, the name Greenwich should not become small to unreadable but should disappear (and appear in an appropriate font size when zooming in).

-This suggests storing and handling of a map as a database of objects (points, arcs, areas, alphanumeric, etc.)-vector database-having certain properties, such as size, geographic coordinates, topology, and name.
+This suggests storing and handling of a map as a database of objects (points, arcs, areas, alphanumeric, etc.)-vector database-having certain properties, such as size, color, geographic coordinates, topology, and name.
 Specifically, the name of the object is to be stored as a letter string rather than a set of pixels as originally scanned from the hard copy.
 Thus, such vector representation can solve the listed above semantic tasks, but only to some extent [1].

-However, automatic recognition of such strings (toponyms) in the raster image of the map present some particular difficulties as compared with the optical character recognition (OCR) task applied to standard texts such as books:
+However, automatic recognition of such strings (toponyms) in the raster image of the map presents some particular difficulties as compared with the optical character recognition (OCR) task applied to standard texts such as books: